cast-org/figuration/docs/get-started/options.md

 group: get-started
 ---

-Customize Figuration with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
-Override a variable's value and recompile with the included Gruntfile as needed.
+Customize Figuration using Sass variables for global style preferences, easy theming, and component adjustments.

 ## Contents
 {:.no_toc}